getodk/docs/docs/central-api-project-management.rst

         - number

+          .. raw:: html

             The numeric ID of the Role

           Example: ``16``